pulumi/terraform-provider-vsphere/website/docs/d/content_library_item.html.markdown

 ## Attribute Reference

-The only attribute this resource exports is the `id` of the resource, which is a combination of the [managed object reference ID][docs-about-morefs] of the cluster, and the name of the virtual machine group.
+The only attribute this resource exports is the `id` of the resource, which is a combination of the managed object reference ID of the cluster, and the name of the virtual machine group.